 If the Board determines that a student is a habitual truant, whether or not the student is expelled or disenrolled, the Board or its designee, will notify in writing the Elmore County prosecuting attorney pursuant to Idaho Code Section 33-207.

-5. PETITION FOR CREDIT(S): Does not pertain to BMHS
+5. PETITION FOR CREDIT(S):

 All students who miss more than nine (9) days of attendance in one semester may have to petition for credit(s) as outlined in the Attendance, Absence, & Truancy Procedure.